Athletic Clearance Form

 Athletes with equipment outstanding shall be suspended from athletics until all equipment is either turned in or paid for by the athlete.

-An athlete must notify the coach immediately if he/she considers dropping from a squad.
+An athlete must notify the coach immediately if he / she considers dropping from a team.
 Dropping without consulting the coach shall result in the immediate suspension from athletics for the rest of the season of that sport.
-Any athlete, who is a member of a team for twenty practices (beginning from the day he/she reports - 20 days later) and quits the squad after this time, will be ineligible for another sport until the end of the season of the sport he/she quits.
+Any athlete, who is a member of a team for twenty practices (beginning from the day he / she reports - 20 days later) and quits the team after this time, will be ineligible for another sport until the end of the season of the sport he / she quits.
 This would include team play-offs in CIF.

 Athletes participating in athletic events where classes would be missed must clear in advance with their instructors before the event.